 1. Title page should contain title, name of the author(s), their qualifications, mailing address for future correspondence, email address, phone, and fax number.

 2. Abstract in structured format up to 250 words.

-4. References should be typed as instruction that mentioned above.
+4. References should be typed as instructed and mentioned above.

-5. Tables and figures should be typed at the end of the article.
+5. Tables and figures should be typed within the article.

 Submitting Letters and Comments

-This is open access journal; you may use the guidelines in submitting articles and research papers.
+This is an open-access journal; you may use the guidelines in submitting articles and research papers.
 Address your viewpoints, and comments to the Editor of IJMHS in the contacts provided herein.